-Among the cool inventions imitating bird flight - the Smart Bird robot is most impressive.
+This cool invention is a flying robot that imitates a bird.
 It takes off, lands and flies like a real bird.

 Birds have a down-stroke and a characteristic up-stroke of their wings, but they also twist to change angles for maneuverability and directional control.